unixwzrd/unixwzrd.github.io/html/resources.md

 menu_item: Resources
 permalink: /resources/
 image: /assets/images/default-og-image.png
-excerpt: "Helpful tools, organizations, and information related to parental alienation, AI, and legal support below.
-If you have a resource you would like added, contact us."
+excerpt: "Resources for local AI, developer tooling, security-minded workflows, parental alienation, mental health, and legal support."
 ---

 ### **If your or someone else is in crisis now, use [Emergency Resources](/resources/emergency-resources).**

 This page is a curated set of tools and resources for:

-- building and operating AI systems
+- building and operating local-first AI systems
+- improving secrets hygiene, developer tooling, and privacy-focused automation
 - navigating parental alienation and family law challenges
 - finding mental health and legal support

 If you are in immediate danger or crisis, use the emergency resources above.

+For site projects connected to these themes, see [Secrets Kit](/projects/Secrets-Kit/) for local runtime secrets, [LLM Ops Kit](/projects/LLM-Ops-Kit/) for self-hosted AI operations, and [Case Analytics](/projects/Case-Analytics/) for sensitive legal and family-law analysis.

-Helpful tools, organizations, and information related to parental alienation, AI, and legal support below.
+Helpful tools, organizations, and information related to AI, developer workflows, parental alienation, and legal support are listed below.
 If you have a resource you would like added, [contact us](/contact).

 | National Center for Missing and Exploited Children | 24-Hour Call Center | 1-800-THE-LOST<br> 1-800-843-5678 |